-- 3.1 Before Test - 3.1.1 This measurement shall be performed together with the intrusion measurements according to the MPDB frontal impact testing protocol (chapter 2.1), using the same axis system. - 3.1.2 Determine and measure the reference point.
-This is the most forward point on the bumper in the centerline of the vehicle.
+- 3.1 Before Test - 3.1.1 This measurement shall be performed together with the intrusion measurements according to the MPDB frontal impact testing protocol (Section 2.1), using the same axis system. - 3.1.2 Determine and measure the reference point.
+This is the most forward point on the bumper in the centreline of the vehicle.

-3.1.3 Measure the point on the wheel arch in the same transverse plane as the wheel centers.
+3.1.3 Measure the point on the wheel arch in the same transverse plane as the wheel centres.
 Do this for all four wheels.

 - 3.1.4 The points measured in 3.1.2 and 3.1.3 are references ("most forward point" and "ride height" of the vehicle) required for aligning the measurements of MPDB frontal, Full width frontal and AE-MDB side impact to the original vehicle geometry.
-If the same origin is used for all tests, the points in 3.1.2 and 3.1.3 only have to be measured on one single vehicle. - 3.2 After Test - 3.2.1 Measure the beginning and the end of the deformation in x-direction, here the height should be approximately in the middle of the chassis beam. - 3.2.2 Measure the deepest deformation at the outer body skin of the vehicle (beginning of deformation, mark 1) in x-direction and the end of deformation in y-direction (mark $5 = 0 \text{ mm in x-direction} \leftrightarrow \text{no deformation})$ - 3.2.3 Measure three freely selectable deformation points (striking points like kinks or bumps) in almost equal distances in between mark 1 and 5.
+If the same origin is used for all tests, the points in 3.1.2 and 3.1.3 only have to be measured on one single vehicle. - 3.2 After Test - 3.2.1 Measure the beginning and the end of the deformation in x-direction, here the height should be approximately in the middle of the chassis beam. - 3.2.2 Measure the deepest deformation at the outer body skin of the vehicle (beginning of deformation, mark 1 at the front left tyre) in x-direction and the 'end' of deformation in y-direction (mark 5 in x-direction ↔ smallest deformation should usually end in front of the longitudinal beam). - 3.2.3 Measure three freely selectable deformation points (striking points like kinks or bumps) in almost equal distances in between mark 1 and 5.
 Please consider as well compressed bumper parts as expected in a real accident scenario.

-3.2.4 Finally, the measured values should be exported to the assessment file (.csv-format).
+3.2.4 The measured values should be exported to the assessment file (.csv-format).
+Please note, that there is one additional column in the template to set limits for the calculation model (mark 6: x6 = 0 mm and y6 = y5 + 100 mm).